School Science Lessons

 Transfer of the virus from infected to healthy plants commonly occurs via mechanical means, e.g. touching and manipulation of infected plants.

-ToBRFV is similar to other tobamoviruses in that the virus particles are long, symmetrical rods, so it cannot be distinguished by observation by electron microscopy.
+ToBRFV is similar to other tobamoviruses in that the virus particles are long, symmetrical rods, so it cannot be distinguished by electron microscopy.

 Tomato F1 cultivars that are highly resistant (HR) to ToMV and TMV can be severely affected by this new virus.
 ToBRFV.